-Do you relate yourself to such situation?
+Do you relate yourself to such a situation?
 You’re not alone.
-Statistics estimate that percentage of sexless marriage range between 15-20, but I personally consider this to be much elevated.
+Statistics estimate that the percentage of sexless marriage range between 15-20, but I personally consider this to be much elevated.

 I see too many suffering clients who are desperate to get their sex life back.

 There are many reasons for the sex to dry up in a relationship, which can include:

 - Aging and changing hormones

 - Side effects from medications (causing low libido, fatigue or vaginal dryness making sex painful for women)

 - Boredom; doing the same routine over and again and you haven’t tried anything new in a long time.

 But don’t worry!
 Your sex life is certainly not over because I have 3 simple solutions that have been proven to work with my clients:

 Do you remember at the start of your relationship where you couldn’t keep your hands off each other?
 Now that you’re so familiar with each other being so busy makes you fail to invest time intertwining with through touch.

 I’ll bet that you’ve become a Touch Aversive couple, avoiding touch altogether.
 Sometimes it’s the fear of rebooting sex, sometimes it’s the fear of rejection.
 The list does go on!